alexthekiwi/hp-baseball/content/collections/pages/register.md

         content:
           -
             type: text
-            text: "If you have any issues with the registration process, or if you have any questions.
-Please reach out for assistance.\_"
+            text: 'If you have any issues with the registration process, or if you have any questions, please email ' -
-          -
             type: text
             marks: